Aaron Ross: College career

 As a junior, Ross earned All-Big 12 Conference honorable mention.
 He started two games at cornerback and ranked tenth in the nation with a 14.7-yard average on 34 punt returns, returning two for touchdowns.
 He also had three interceptions with nine pass break-ups.
 He ranked seventh on the team with 62 tackles (35 solos), adding two stops behind the line of scrimmage.
+He helped the Longhorns to win the 2005 National Championship.

 Finally a full-time starter in 2006, Ross made the most of this opportunity.
-He earned All-American and All-Big 12 Conference first-team honors, in addition to being named the Thorpe Award winner (nation’s top defensive back).
+He earned All-American and All-Big 12 Conference first-team honors, in addition to being named the Thorpe Award winner (nation's top defensive back).
 The Big 12 Defensive Player of the Year ranked third on the squad with 80 tackles (59 solos).
 He added a sack, two stops for losses and 19 pass deflections.
 He caused three fumbles, recovered two and picked off six passes.
 He also scored once while averaging 10.4 yards on 23 punt returns.

 In 51 games at Texas, Ross started 15 times.
 He registered 205 tackles (145 solos) with a one-yard sack, five stops for losses of 21 yards and a quarterback pressure.
 He caused three fumbles and recovered two others, returning one for a touchdown.
 Ross batted away 33 passes and intercepted ten others for 111 yards in returns (11.1 avg).
 He also returned 76 punts for 893 yards (11.8 avg) and three scores, adding 53 yards on a pair of kickoff returns (26.5 avg).
+He finished his career by winning the 2006 Alamo Bowl and being named the games defensive MVP.

 Ross was part of a Texas recruiting class which contained future NFL players Rodrique Wright, Justin Blalock, Brian Robison, Kasey Studdard, Lyle Sendlein, David Thomas, Selvin Young, and Vince Young.
 This class, cited as one of the strongest college recruiting classes ever, won the 2005 National Championship.

-Ross was able to top off his career at Texas by winning the prestigious Jim Thorpe Award as the nation's top collegiate defensive back.